nus-cs2103/website-base/admin/common-tutorials-fragment.md

 **[Recommended] Do the following before attempting the tutorial tasks**

-1. Do this week's LumiNUS quiz Part I, to self-test your memory of the required UML notation.
+1. Do this week's Canvas quiz Part I, to self-test your memory of the required UML notation.
 1. Watch at least some of the [UML drawing step-by-step example videos](../schedule/week8/topics.html) provided.
 </box>{% endif %}
 </div>